Elizabeth Quay Public Art Walk

 BHP Water Park can be an artwork in itself as the interactive water feature uses jets and lighting to create fun and exciting water choreography.
 During the day you can enjoy splashing in the fountains but at night you can enjoy the wonderful kaleidoscope of coloured jets.
 Note the Water Park may be closed temporarily so check before arriving on the facebook page.

 On the wall of V Burger you will find Horizontal Geometries where mosaic colours represent the riverbed.
 On the upper levels of the building the river is reflected through horizontal changes of light seen at different times of day and year.
+Small boxes tell the story of the history and development of Elizabeth Quay and hold artefacts found during construction.

 Complete your loop by wandering past the traditional venetian Elizabeth Quay Carousel back to your starting point at Spanda.
+Or if you are heading back to Elizabeth Quay Station stop to admire Oushi Zokei, Mobilus in Space carved from Japanese pink granite by Keizo Ushio in 2009

 Many of these artworks are best seen under illumination at night so explore Elizabeth Quay during the day and also at night to enjoy both experiences.